-Higher education institutions in the <a “href=”https://occameducation.com/differences-us-uk-universities-applying-studying/”>US and the UK have many things in common.
+Higher education institutions in the US and the UK have many things in common.
 However, some of the terms they use have meanings that are unfamiliar to many.
-And unfortunately for many people just trying to do enough research to figure out how to apply to a few schools, there is no comprehensive resource out there that explains these terms.
+And unfortunately for many prospective students and their families, there's no comprehensive resource out there that explains these terms.

 In this post, we are going to define one of the most commonly-encountered, yet most confusing terms for international students: the word "credit."
 This term is very common, particularly when applying for summer programs and researching degree requirements.
 We will now examine some of the most common ways the word is used.

 Generally speaking, the term "credit" is used to indicate the completion of a course.1 For example, CollegeBoard, the body who administers the AP exams, uses the term thusly:

 "If you earn an AP Exam score of 3 or higher, chances are you can receive*credit, advanced placement, or both from your college — nearly all colleges and universities in the United States — as well as many institutions in more than 60 other countries — grant **credit* and placement for AP scores…" (CollegeBoard)

 What this means is that students with high AP exam scores are essentially regarded as having completed the course(s) that the exams they took correspond to.
 These courses will appear on their transcript (or school report) and count toward the completion of their degree.
 "Credit" means the same thing when used in the context of high school courses.

 "Course credit" is simply a synonym for credit—it is just a more specific way to say it.

 What is a credit hour?

 While "credit" and "course credit" can have more definitions than is convenient, a credit hour2 has only one meaning.
 This term is almost always used in a higher education context, and it refers to a single unit of credit involved in completing a course.